 In addition to innovative teaching methods, faculty members are experienced practitioners and consultants for various businesses and organizations.
 They conduct research to remain current on industry trends.
 Their experiences and research complement a curriculum that examines:

 Study abroad programs allow you to examine organizational behavior issues globally by visiting European industrial sites, experiencing Asian marketplaces and observing coffee harvests in Latin America.

-Scholarships sponsored by the department and college are available to help you pursue your education.
+Scholarships sponsored by the department and college are available to help you pursue your degree.

-You can meet professionals in the field through our student chapter of the Society for Human Resource Management.
-The UNT chapter has been recognized as a top chapter.
-The Professional Leadership Program works with corporate partners throughout the region to get you the skills needed to be competitive.
+You can meet professionals in the field through our student chapter of the Society for Human Resource Management, which has been recognized as a top chapter.
+The Professional Leadership Program works with corporate partners in the region to get you the skills needed to be competitive in the workforce.

 A Residents Engaged in Academic Living Community (REAL Community) brings together business students who live on campus to enhance academic and social experiences.

 The Business Leadership Building reflects our commitment to preparing future business leaders and promotes interaction among students, faculty and industry leaders.
-The facility — which has Gold-level Leadership in Energy and Environmental Design certification for sustainability — contains 24 classrooms, team study rooms and a state-of-the-art computer lab.
-This building distinguishes us as a leader in business education.
+The facility — which has Gold-level LEED certification for sustainability — contains 24 classrooms, team study rooms and a state-of-the-art computer lab.
+This building helps distinguish us as a leader in business education.

-During most of your freshman and sophomore semesters, you will work to complete the university’s core curriculum (42 semester hours) and the college’s pre-business requirements (15 to 24 semester hours).
+During most of your freshman and sophomore semesters, youíll work to complete the universityís core curriculum (42 credit hours) and the collegeís pre-business requirements (15 to 24 credit hours).
 The remaining course work is divided into: